fat-fuzzy/rocks/apps/doc/src/assets/doc/layouts/Switcher.md

 ## Usage

-Use a `Stack` layout for items that switch between column and row layouts when the container reaches a threshold width.
+Use a `Switcher` layout for items that switch between column and row layouts when the container reaches a threshold width.

 ### Examples

-<p class="feedback emoji:default">Coming Soon!</p>
+<p class="feedback bare emoji:default">Coming Soon!</p>

 ## Resources